kyrylo/kyrylo.org/app/views/pages/acknowledgements.md

 I want to thank everyone who allowed me to use their work both directly (by personal consent) or indirectly (by means of a non-restricting licence).
-This includes software, third-party libraries, fonts images and any other intellectual work I used for building this website.
+This includes software, third-party libraries, fonts, images and any other intellectual work I used for building this website.

 However, I'd like to personally thank these people:

 * Alexey \<[gas13](http://gas13.ru/en_index.php)\> Garkushin --- for my avatar
-* Ivan \<[Jovanny Lemonad](http://jovanny.ru/)\> Gladkikh --- for the Oranienbaum
 * [FablePaint](http://fablepaint.deviantart.com/) --- for the animation of the cat
-* [Nebelstern](http://nebelstern.deviantart.com/) --- for the animation of the anvil
+* Jaimie \<[Siren](http://8siren.deviantart.com/)\> --- for the horse that you see here
-font

 I also would like to thank the people that played a significant role in my life:

-* My family
 * Alexander Barkov
 * [Conrad Irwin](http://cirw.in/)
 * Mikhail Fedak